 Environmentally friendly by rail

-We are promoting the switch to alternative drive systems in the trucks used by our transport companies.
-We currently have five trucks with hydrogen and electric drive systems in operation.
+Alongside rail transport, we are promoting the switch to alternative drive systems in the trucks used by our transport companies.
+Currently, Swiss Post has two trucks with an electric drive system.
+Our subsidiaries have a total of 12 biodiesel trucks (Stella Brandenberger), one truck with a hydrogen drive system and two trucks with electric drive systems (Bächle Logistics).
 By 2040, we also want to operate a completely carbon-neutral supply chain.